OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 Cook about 15 minutes or until almost all of the liquid is gone.
 Set aside.

-The shape symbolizes the older generation who’s back is bowed.
+The shape symbolizes the older generation whose back is bowed with the hard work at the rice paddy.

-We admire them for developing the society so we all want to be
+We admire them for developing society so we all want to be

 2 tablespoon Sake